Frequently Asked Questions

 During fieldwork, please ask questions and talk to the auditors.
 Please make time for them while they are performing your engagement.
 Our auditors understand you are busy and have jobs to do.
 They will try to stay out of your way as much as possible.
 If you would like more frequent updates or are simply curious, just ask.

 Take advantage of the post fieldwork meeting.
 Ask questions and don’t be afraid to disagree with an observation.
 The purpose of the meeting is to communicate observations we see as risks to the Department and resolve any mistakes or misunderstandings.
 We will make reasonable efforts to work with you.
-Please remember that as much as we would like not to issue observations, the Internal Audit Division has an obligation to other stakeholders.
+Please remember that as much as we would like not to issue observations, the Audit Services Division has an obligation to other stakeholders.
 Therefore, we are required to report on some key observations.

 Is having an audit observation bad?

-No. Having the Internal Audit Division put an observation in your report is not bad.
+No. Having the Audit Services Division put an observation in your report is not bad.
 Having an observation in an external audit report is bad.
 Having fraud occur in your area is very bad.
 Having inefficient operations is a waste of resources.

 Our observations are simply meant to provide you with information so larger issues might be prevented.